 - Do I need someone to make arrangements in French for me?

 - Do I want to feel like I’m being taken care of or like I want to do it all by myself?

 Answering those questions will quickly guide you towards an option.
 I personally spoke French and made contacts with locals through my photographer’s work and also Couchsurfing (yes you can couch-surf in Polynesia!).

 Some local agencies propose amazing tours taking you behind the scenes of the local culture.
-I’ve met the founder of Nani Travels who explained is focused on providing an eco-friendly experience her clients.
-Their mission is to “reconnect humans, preserve earth and build a sustainable future”.
+I’ve met the founder of Nani Travels who explained she is focused on providing an eco-friendly experience her clients.
+Their mission is to “reconnect humans, preserve the earth and build a sustainable future”.
 Activities range from discovering local villages in the mountains, planting corals, kayaking through lagoons, eating sustainable locally grown food and discovering local treasures.
-You can learn more about Nani Travels here:.
+You can learn more about Nani Travels here: Nani Travels Website.